Winterville Animal Clinic

 Our Veterinary Team

 Dr. Don Cole has been practicing veterinary medicine for 36 years after graduating from Louisiana State University School of Veterinary Medicine in 1980.
 He received his B.S. from the University of New Orleans.
-He moved to Athens in 2001 and joined the team at Winterville in 2004, so he's worked here for 16 years!
+He moved to Athens in 2001 and joined the team at Winterville in 2004. !
 In 2011 he decided to make the jump into practice ownership and bought the growing practice from the founder and current owner at the time, Dr. Wayne Brubaker.

 Dr. Cole has been married to his brilliant wife, Dr. Judy Saik, for 40 years.
 They met in veterinary school and have enjoyed sharing a love of animals and medicine ever since.